Tabletop Game / Red Dragon Inn

 - Cute Monster Girl:

-- Kaylin, though she'd probably rip your eyes out, since she hates the whole "cutesy Pixie thing".
+- Kaylin, though she'd probably rip your eyes out if you said so, since she hates the whole "cutesy Pixie thing".

 - Serena is a surprisingly attractive Orc maiden, and it's even noted on the website that she survived because the paladins who destroyed her village thought she was too cute a baby to kill.